coryellenberger/cheat-sheets/README.md

 ### Unnecessary Indexes Anti-Pattern

-Indexes cost storage to exist; and more storage for every document references by the index.
+Indexes cost storage to exist; and more storage for every document referenced by an index.
 As the Collections grow the indexes will drain resources.

 This is a direct result of the way that the underlying service "WiredTiger" which is used by MongoDB.
 Creating a separate file for each Index.
 (WiredTiger opens all files on startup) It is recommended to have no more than 50 indexes per collection.